-Make sure to check for trail closures before you go out on any hikes.
+Make sure to check for trail closures before you go out on any hikes any time of year and especially during a Zion National Park winter.
 You can check with any park ranger or at the visitor’s center.

 The day before our hike we stopped into Zion Outfitters where we rented a dry suit, neoprene socks, and boots to keep our bodies dry and our feet warm.
 Since it’s a drysuit, not a wetsuit, we could wear warm layers underneath.
 We also made sure to wear hats, gloves, and bring food to help keep us warm.
 In total, we were hiking in the cold water for about three hours.
 It wasn’t until the last half-hour that our feet started to feel cold, but it was never too bad.

 The entire hike we only saw two other parties of people.
 I’ve never hiked the Narrows in the summer, but I’m pretty sure that’s unheard of.
 It was amazing to have so much solitude in the canyon, and definitely made it easier to photograph.
 Another benefit of going in the winter was seeing the pristine icicles hang down from the caves and rocks above us.

 Zion National Park winter weather is not always consistent year after year, so it’s hard to know when it could dump snow and when it could be sunny and almost warm.
 If you get a day of sun, even partly sunny, we suggest hiking Angel’s Landing.
 The hike is 5-miles total, but very steep.
 We hiked it in freezing temperatures and I was still wearing a t-shirt and sweating!

 If the hike is predicted to have snow or ice at the top, head over to Zion Adventure Company in Springdale to rent a pair of micro-spikes for better traction.
 This hike has very steep drop-offs at the top, so take it seriously and be careful.
 Children and people who don’t like heights should not complete the end of the hike.